-Figure 1 presents trends for suicide rates from 1970 to 2015 (Figure 1a) and for the entire cohort (Figure 1b). he suicide rate .
-Some of these workers still employed in the early 2000s when the plants were downsizing prior to closing down; Plant 1 closed in 2012, Plant 2 in 2010 and Plant 3 in 2014.
+Figure 2 presents trends for suicide rates from 1970 to 2015 (Figure 2a) and for suicide combined with fatal overdose for the entire cohort (Figure 2b).
+The suicide rate increased from 1970 to 1995, then dropped slightly and plateaued during the 2000s at just over 20 per 100,000.
+When suicide was combined with fatal overdose, the rates continued to increase throughout the time period, reaching 35 per 100,000 in 2015.
+Some of the workers still employed in 1994 continued to work into the 2000s when the plants were downsizing prior to closing down; Plant 1 closed in 2012, Plant 2 in 2010 and Plant 3 in 2014.

 Among the 171 suicides with complete work records, all but 21 occurred after worker exit.
 The adjusted HR was dramatically elevated for those who had left work (Table 2).
-There was a spike in suicides in the year just after exit, and most of the remaining cases occurred within five years of leaving work (eFigure 3).
+There was a spike in suicides in the year just after exit, and half of the cases among those no longer at work occurred within five years (eFigure 2).
 When cases that occurred within a week of leaving work were reclassified as having occurred while still employed, the HR decreased from 16.1 to 11.3 (Table 2).

 Table 2.
-Adjusted hazard ratio estimates for suicide by employment status in the UAW-GM Cohort restricted to men employed in or after 1970.
+Adjusted hazard ratio estimates for suicide by employment status in the full UAW-GM Cohort, using recorded worker exit date and the reclassified worker exit date.